Machine learning tagged boosted dark photon: A signature of fermionic portal matter at the LHC: Dependency of and on

 \section{Dependency of $\sigma_c(T_p \bar{T}_p) \cdot {\rm BR}^2$ and $\sigma_c(T_p j) \cdot {\rm BR}$ on $\stl$}

-In this section, we illustrate the $\stl$ dependency of the signal cross-section obtained after imposing the $C_0$ cuts in two different final states, namely, AD2AT1 in Fig.~\ref{fig:excl_explain_ad2at1} and ED1ET1 in Fig.~\ref{fig:excl_explain_ed1et1}.
+In this section, we illustrate the $\stl$ dependency of the signal {cross section} obtained after imposing the $C_0$ cuts in two different final states, namely, AD2AT1 in Fig.~\ref{fig:excl_explain_ad2at1} and ED1ET1 in Fig.~\ref{fig:excl_explain_ed1et1}.

 }

 [2]{#2}\begingroup \endgroup